Home » Cardiovascular Health » Human Circulatory System » High Blood Pressure

 Vitamins To Lower Blood Pressure

 1) Vitamin C. Besides its other healing and preventative properties for colds and flu, it is also one of the best vitamins that lower blood pressure.
 The way it does that is prevent harmful free radicals from eating away at artery walls.
-Also, it assists with repairing existing artery damage, and prevents more plaque from bad cholesterol depositing in the damaged areas of the arteries.
+Also, it assists with repairing existing artery damage, and prevents more plaque from bad depositing in the damaged areas of the arteries.
 Finally, vitamin C has been shown to raise the HDL (good cholesterol) levels.

-2) Vitamin E. This one is next on our list of vitamins to lower blood pressure, as it is probably the most powerful in the fatty cells.
+2) Vitamin E. This one is next on our list of vitamins to lower blood pressure, as it is probably the most powerful antioxidant in the fatty cells.
 It helps lower blood pressure, as well as decrease the risk of heart disease, by keeping your arteries protected from oxidized LDL cholesterol.

 3) Vitamin A. This is another important one of the vitamins that lower blood pressure, because it prevents plaque from blocking your arteries (which comes from LDL “bad” cholesterol).
 However, you should be careful not to take too much Vitamin A, because in high doses it can be toxic.
 The recommended dose is 5,000 international units per day for high blood pressure.